ClassicsWoTWorkshop/Polish-Szarozielony-Gray-Green/README.txt

 Optional:
 - If you want to also change the default Polish emblem, drop the "CWW-PolishEmblemReplacement.wotmod" file from inside the "ADDON - POLISH EMBLEM SWAP" folder to <Your WoT Directory>\mods\<Game Version>.
 (Example: C:\Games\World_Of_Tanks\mods\1.0.2.4).
 I have included a preview image in the same folder as well, so you know what to expect.

+- Additionally, if you want mod support for the Dakka Improvement Project, drag the "vehicles" folder from "ADDON - MOD SUPPORT, goes in res_mods version folder (Dakka Improvement Project)" into
+<Your WoT Directory>\res_mods\<game version number>.
+Example: C:\Games\World_Of_Tanks\res_mods\1.0.2.4.

 Enjoy!

 Made by FastestClassic.